huggingface/transformers/docs/source/en/trainer.md

 pip install git+https://github.com/jiaweizzhao/GaLore
 ```

-Then simply add one of `["galore_adamw", "galore_adafactor", "galore_adamw_8bit"]` in `optim` together with `optim_target_modules`, which should be a list of strings, corresponding to the target module names you want to adapt.
+Then simply add one of `["galore_adamw", "galore_adafactor", "galore_adamw_8bit"]` in `optim` together with `optim_target_modules`, which can be a list of strings, regew or full path corresponding to the target module names you want to adapt.
 Below is an end-to-end example script (make sure to `pip install trl datasets`):

 ```python
 import torch